VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 00.04.11 =

 Moved hash and mining server to cloud.vy254.com
-No only uses port 80 so less problems with WordPress servers that cannot curl call on custom ports.
+No longer only uses port 80 so less problems with WordPress servers that cannot curl call on custom ports.
 Also added in ability for rollover servers, but no need for now.
 Some minor fixes to miner.
 On server side can spool from instances if there is an outage on the VY256 miner.